9413d5ff2a0b4f237a264010b65350e7/TAG/etc/lodging.md

 ## Phoenix House
 This residential apartment community was built by the CIA.
 It is built over the "bottomless pit" or "abyss" in the Book of Revelation.

-### Kill Facilities
+### Staying at Kill Facilities
 Anyone staying at one of these kill facilities may be lulled into a false sense of security by on-site security personnel (even actual law enforcement).
 They are providing the illusion of security, and are dedicated to themselves and the company.
-They can and do kill company men too.
+They can and do kill "company men" too or military personnel.

 Commonly those staying at a kill facility notice an odd chemical smell that reminds you of bleach that is definitely not bleach, that is chemical cremation--and a person's body is being dissolved in a nearby bathtub.

 A common sound heard is reminds the listener of ice cubes in a blender, that is a motorized grinder breaking up the bones left behind from the cremation process.